Frances MacDonald: Style

 Frances Macdonald frequently worked with her sister, developing a distinctive style influenced by mysticism, symbolism, Christianity, and Celtic imagery.
 In context with secular stylistic choices, the works are believed to be commentaries and representations of the New Woman.

-Scholars note MacDonald’s depictions of women as divorced from common archetypes of the time, such as the femme fatale.
+Scholars note Macdonald's depictions of women as divorced from common archetypes of the time, such as the femme fatale.
 Subjects in her work are depicted naked or almost naked, with elements such as greenish skin or angular elongated form.
 During her life, critics frequently dismissed her work as too decorative.
 However, feminist readings of her works support her usage of style.

-Like her sister, she was influenced by the work of William Blake and Aubrey Beardsley and this is reflected in her use of elongated figures and linear elements.
+Like her sister, she was influenced by the work of William Blake and Aubrey Beardsley and this reflected in her use of elongated figures and linear elements.